 What is Anxiety?
-A Neuroscience Perspective
+A Biological Perspective

 Anxiety is triggered by stress in any type of situation, and it’s caused by a chemical interplay in the brain.
 When something stressful happens, your brain releases stress hormones that trigger an emotional response in your body and mind.
 The problem with these chemicals is that they can be released inappropriately without enough evidence to justify them (read more about anxiety).